alfredapp/notes-workflow/FAQ.md

 ### Can I get a link to a note?

-Unfortunately, there’s no method to do so programatically via the AppleScript API.
-It should be possible with GUI automation or parsing the Notes database, but those solutions are unofficial and prone to break when Apple makes a change.
+There’s no method to do so programatically via the AppleScript API.
+It should be possible by parsing the database, but that solution is unofficial and prone to break when Apple makes a change.
+It is thus not planned at this moment.

 ### How do I report an issue?